What is Topical Steroid Withdrawal (TSW)?

-There is no documentation on how many people with atopic dermatitis experience topical steroid addiction, although experts estimate that it is rare, occurring in approximately 12% of people with AD who use topical corticosteroids.2
+There is no documentation on how many people with atopic dermatitis experience topical steroid addiction, although experts estimate that it is rare, occurring in approximately 12% of people with atopic dermatitis who use topical corticosteroids.2

 How can I reduce the risk of developing an addiction?

 The risk of developing topic steroid addiction is greater with longer periods of topical corticosteroid application and with more potent strengths of the medication.
 Most doctors recommend that topical corticosteroids should not be used continuously for longer than two weeks.
 2